Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 The legacyExchangeDN attribute is used to find the user behind a mailbox, because mail and proxyAddresses are not unique in certain Exchange scenarios:
 - A separate Active Directory forest for users and Exchange mailboxes: In this case, the mail attribute is usually set in the user forest, although there are no mailboxes in this forest.
 - One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.
 The disadvantage of using legacyExchangeDN is that no group membership information can be retrieved for Exchange mailboxes configured as IMAP or POP accounts in Outlook.
 This scenario is very rare in Exchange/Outlook enterprise environments.
-These mailboxes can still receive common and mailbox specific signatures.
+These mailboxes can still receive common and mailbox specific signatures and OOF messages.
 ## Which ports are required?
 Ports 389 (LDAP) and 3268 (Global Catalog), both TCP and UDP, are required to communicate with Active Directory domains.
 The client needs the following ports to access a SMB file share on a Windows server: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11).
 The client needs port 443 to access a WebDAV share (a SharePoint document library, for example).
+## Why is Out of Office abbreviated OOF and not OOO?
+Back in the 1980s, Microsoft had a UNIX OS named Xenix ... but read yourself: https://techcommunity.microsoft.com/t5/exchange-team-blog/why-is-oof-an-oof-and-not-an-ooo/ba-p/610191
 ## What about the new signature roaming feature Microsoft announced?
 Microsoft announced a change in how and where signatures are stored.
 Basically, signatures are no longer stored in the file system, but in the mailbox itself.
 This is a good idea, as it makes signatures available across devices and avoids file naming conflicts which may appear in current solutions.